 Lemon Myrtle and Macadamia-crusted Barramundi

 This recipe is under development.
-The full recipe and video tutorial will be released in a few days.
+The full recipe and video tutorial will be released soon. #barramundi #barramundirecipe #Australian

 This dish’s flavour explosion showcases the best Australian native ingredients.
 It is a smaller-style recipe suitable for a 3-course restaurant or event meal.
-I recommend using a 200-gram portion for a cafe or homestyle meal.
+I recommend using a 200-gram serving for a cafe or home-style meal.

-The lemon myrtle and macadamia crust add a beautiful aroma and texture to the barramundi, while the summer salad and finger lime vinaigrette provide a refreshing contrast.
+The lemon myrtle and macadamia crust add a beautiful aroma to the Barramundi.
+They also provide texture.
+The summer salad and finger lime vinaigrette offer a refreshing contrast.

 It’s perfect for a special occasion, a restaurant menu or a casual weeknight meal.